AndrewLawrence/dCVnet/README.md

 data.
 This failure to perform well in new data is termed [generalisation (or out-of-sample) error](https://en.wikipedia.org/wiki/Generalization_error).

-Generalisation error can be assessed using properly conducted internal- or [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
+Generalisation error can be assessed using properly conducted [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
-In cross-validation the model is repeatedly refit in different subsets of the data and performance evaluated in the cases which were not used for model fitting.
+Here the model is repeatedly refit in different subsets of the data and performance evaluated in the cases which were not used for model fitting.
 Cross-validated estimates of model performance are unaffected by the optimism caused by overfitting and reflect the likely performance of the model